 4. Prevent moths

-Moths are drawn to natural fibers, but clean, dry garments are far less attractive to them.
+Moths are attracted to natural fibers but prefer dirty garments.
+Clean, dry woollens are far less likely to be damaged.

 - Store woollens in fabric bags or airtight containers